How to Become A Mortgage Broker in Australia

 For more information on the various industry bodies available, click here.

 - Speak with other mortgage brokers to find out how they work and who they operate through.
-You can look in the yellow pages under Finance, Mortgage Finance, and Mortgage Brokers to get you started.

 - Speak to various lenders whose products you may wish to sell and find out about their individual accreditation processes.